St. Paul's College, Hong Kong: The open book

 The open book symbolises the Bible – open for all to read.
 The Bishop of Guidford wrote: "The whole Bible is a gift of God to the world.
 He guided its many writers and he watched over its editing and completion during many generations.
 For many years he has strengthened and guided his people through the pages of the Bible ...
 He continues to speak to us and our contemporaries as we read and study its pages."
 The open book also suggests knowledge.

 The crown

 Above all of the other symbols is a crown, possibly reminiscent of the tradition that the three wise men, or Magi, who came from the east to worship the infant Jesus, were also kings.
 Tradition has generally supposed that they came from Persia or Arabia, but they may have come from as far away as China.

 The crown may also symbolise the crown of life which God has promised to those who love him (James 1:12).
-"The Christian," wrote William Barclay, "has a royalty that other men have never realised, for, however humble his earthly circumstances, he is nothing less the child of God."
+"The Christian," wrote William Barclay, "has a joy that no other man can ever have.
+Life for him is like being for ever at a feast.
+He has a royalty that other men have never realized for, however humble his earthly circumstances, he is the child of God."

 The cross

 In the school badge, the diocesan emblems are surrounded by a cross, which symbolises self-sacrifice, such as when Jesus died on a cross.
+As Jesus died on a cross, the cross reminds us how much God loves us.
+As Jesus rose from the dead, the empty cross reminds us of Christ's risen life, and his victory over the powers of evil.
+However strong the forces of evil are, Love - Christ's kind of love - lives on and conquers all.
+So the cross is the Christian's badge.
+We are all encouraged to love God, and to love our neighbours as ourselves.